elide-dev/elide/docs/docs.md

 **Note:** In this case, _Native_ refers to [Kotlin Native](https://kotlinlang.org/docs/native-overview.html), not the GraalVM Native Image tool, which Elide also uses (when used as a runtime).

-### Unsupported modules

-Additional modules exist, but are either internal to the Elide framework or runtime, or aren't yet supported for public use.
-You can feel free to try and use them, but they may not work as expected and APIs may shift without warning.

 [0]: https://elide.dev
 [1]: https://search.maven.org/search?q=g:dev.elide